igsr/gca_1000genomes_website/_searchable/1000-genomes-project-publications.md

 ---
 #The 1000 Genomes Project Publications

-The main publications from the 1000 Genomes Project are the final publications from phase 3 of the project, which were publisheed in *Nature* in October 2015.
+The main publications from the 1000 Genomes Project are the final publications from phase 3 of the project, which were published in *Nature* in October 2015.

 - ["A global reference for human genetic variation" *Nature* 2015](http://www.nature.com/nature/journal/v526/n7571/full/nature15393.html)